What Is the Role of Virtualization in Cloud-based Services?

 A private cloud is thus its own virtualized world.
-It gives users more control, along with flexibility to manage their own systems, while still having all of the benefits of the cloud.
-Plus, the owner does not have to worry about coexisting “bad neighbors” or possible slowdowns in performance.
-Virtualization results in the following benefits:
+It gives customers more control, along with flexibility to manage their own systems, on top of every other benefit of the cloud.
+Plus, the owner does not have to worry about coexisting with “bad neighbors” or possible slowdowns in performance.
+More benefits of virtualization include the following:

 - Running multiple applications and their operating systems on the same hardware.

 - Costs are direct but are fixed.
 All costs for management, administration, and other requirements are within the in-house IT budget.

 For a business to consider whether to use virtualization in a private cloud, they must have a clear understanding of who will be providing the support and how it will be integrated with other in-house systems.
 Also, it is vital to have costs (operational expenditures), resource management, scalability, and security needs figured out and agreed upon in advance.